emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

 ---
 toc: true
-toc_sticky: true
 excerpt: "Getting you up and running R on the UC Davis FARM computing cluster."
 ---

 ## Intro